Engage in a wide-ranging and intensive exploration of the self.

 Bachelor of Arts in Psychology

-Experience psychology in practice.
-Our students intern with local organizations providing mental health and substance abuse treatment, grief counseling, equine therapy, and domestic violence services.
+You’ll also get practical experience with the therapeutic side of psychology.
+Psychology majors at SNC intern with local organizations which offer mental health and substance abuse treatment, grief counseling, equine therapy, and domestic violence services.

 “What is beneficial about the Psychology department is its willingness to challenge your emotional and interpersonal intelligence.
 Psychology isn’t just about the emotions and thoughts that go through your brain, it’s WHY you have those thoughts.” – Teresa Rafello ’16